palantirnet/federated-search-demo/README.md

 2. From inside the project root, run:

   ```
-    vagrant up
+    composer install
+    ddev start
   ```
 3. You will be prompted for the administration password on your host machine
-4. Log in to the virtual machine (the VM): `vagrant ssh`
+4. Log in to the virtual machine (the VM): `ddev ssh`
 5. Build, install, and enable demo content: `phing install-all`
   * When prompted, you may choose to empty the current SOLR index.
 This action is recommended when re-installing all sites, but not one site.
   * If you wish to install without Domain Access, run `phing install-no-domain`.
 In that case, two sites will be built with 20 pieces of content.